miyako/4d-example-component-dependency/README.md

 * A depends on B and C
 * B depends on C
-* C has o¥no dependency
+* C has no dependency